sharetribe/flex-docs/src/docs/tutorial/change-logo/index.md

 import LogoImage from './saunatime-logo.png';
 ```

-The first one (_IconLogo_) doesn't have file extension, which means that
+The first one (_IconLogo_) doesn't have a file extension, which means
-it's referring to **IconLogo.js** file.
-If you open it, you see that it
+that it's referring to **IconLogo.js** file.
+If you open it, you see
-contains Scalable Vector Graphics (SVG) content inside React component.
+that it contains Scalable Vector Graphics (SVG) content inside React
+component.

 The other import (_LogoImage_) is referring to a normal PNG image.

-_IconLogo_ is used for mobile layout and and PNG is for desktop layout.
+_IconLogo_ is used for mobile layout and PNG is for desktop layout.
 There's no real reason behind this double format setup - it is just
-there to show 2 different ways create graphics.
-Although, the SVG format
+there to show 2 different ways to create graphics.
+Although, the SVG
-is a bit better choice for logo, since it stays sharp when scaled
+format is a bit better choice for logo since it stays sharp when scaled
 bigger.

 However, in this tutorial, we'll use raster images (PNGs):